Exhibitions chronologically 2013 - 2024

 Helena Lund Ek’s art takes possession of the space and the laws of physics.
 Her primary medium is figurative painting, on fabrics that can be hung for several metres along walls or suspended freely from the ceiling, or down along a wall, only to spread out across the floor.
 Lund Ek works with painting as action, exploring the fluid boundary between art and life.
 Her paintings have a particularly charged presence in the room, as though imbued with their own life.

 The paintings ”Lily of the Valley” and ”Hanging” came about during a period of personal loss and grieving.
 In many cultures, the lily of the valley, which flowers early in spring, symbolises returning to life from death.
 The figures in her paintings seem to hover on a level between earth and another dimension.
 For Helena Lund Ek, painting has become a secondary spiritual place for prayer and faith, allowing it to be a poetic possibility for transcendence.
+Photographer Fredrik Andersson.

 Crack an Egg